jonkislin/ashenstone_lorebook/docs/Journal-2.5.md

-# Interlude - In The Mysterious Glade
+# Epilogue - The Mysterious Glade and The Dead Mall

 > Earth Date 1/10/2025.